borntofrappe/game-development/04 Super Mario Bros/README.md

 - `Character`, how to render, move, jump and animate the sprite making up the character

+    0. render and move the sprite for the character

+    1. move the sprite for the character

+    2. track the character position to have the camera follow its movement

+    3. animate the character by looping through a series of sprites

+    4. allow the character to jump by modifying the `y` coordinate

 - `Level`, how to generate a level with different features

 From these demos, there is a considerable learning curve to develop the full game, and the different `Super Mario Bros \*` demos are my attempt at building the game in increments.